GabrieleDetomaso/TheConsequencesOfCovid19/README.md

 # TheConsequencesOfCovid19
-Small Data mining project that aims to find meaningful clusters and frequent patterns into a dataset of Spanish families which lived the covid19 pandemic
+Data mining project that aims to find meaningful clusters and frequent patterns into a dataset of Spanish families which lived the covid19 pandemic

 # Repository structure
 There are several python notebooks, the number define the execution order